“Doc, I’m worried about my SQL Server performance.”

 SQL Server performance metrics — Lots of moving parts

-The patient was right: SQL Server can feel overwhelming.
+The patient was right: monitoring your SQL Server performance can feel overwhelming.
 You can’t stop paying attention to it once it’s up and running.
 You have to continue showing it that you care.

 SQL Server has lots of moving parts that are constantly generating metrics.
 Knowing which ones to watch and then actually taking the time out of your busy day to monitor them can be a lot of work for a DBA.